zekaryas1/notes/docs/Frameworks/React/React native.md

 - [Different Development Stages](https://docs.expo.dev/workflow/overview/#the-core-development-loop)
 - Install a new library
 	- `npx expo install package-name`
-		- do not use `npm(yarn) install package-name`, because these do not allows Expo CLI to pick a compatible version of a library when possible and also warn you about known incompatibilities.
+		- Do not use `npm(yarn) install package-name`, because these do not allows Expo CLI to pick a compatible version of a library when possible and warn you about known incompatibilities.
-- does the library include native code?
+- Does the library include native code?
 	- [How to know if the library has native code](https://docs.expo.dev/workflow/using-libraries/#determining-third-party-library-compatibility)
 	- yes
-		- stop and pre-build the app `npx expo prebuild --clean`
+		- Stop and pre-build the app `npx expo prebuild --clean`
-		- run the dev server to continue `npx expo run`
+		- Run the dev server to continue `npx expo run`
 	- no
-		- see the changes immediately or reload the app by pressing `r` in terminal
+		- See the changes immediately or reload the app by pressing `r` in terminal
 		- if this doesn't work
-			- close the app and run it again
+			- Close the app and run it again

 ### Production Builds